Snow Storm: Steam-Boat off a Harbour's Mouth: Painting

 The painting depicts a paddle steamer caught in a snow storm.
 This marine painting is showing a Romantic era's painter's depiction of a snowstorm on water at its best, fully developing the bold, daring Romantic fantasy of Turner.
 Turner was unrivaled in depicting the natural world unmastered by mankind and exploring the effects of the elements and the battle of the forces of the nature.
 Turner worked first as a watercolorist, and he started to work much later with oils.
 He later applied the techniques he learned in watercolour onto oil paintings.

 It is typical of the late style of Turner.
 Turner's tints and shades of colours are painted in different layers of colour, the brushstrokes adding texture to the painting.
-The colours are monochromatic, only a few shades of grey, green and brown are present, having the same tone of colours.
+The colours are monochromatic, only a few shades of grey, green, and brown are present, having the same tone of colours.
 The silvery pale light that surrounds the boat creates a focal point, drawing the viewer into the painting.
-The smoke from the steamboat spreads out over the sky, creating abstract shapes of the same quality like the waves.
+The smoke from the steamboat spreads out over the sky, creating abstract shapes of the same quality as the waves.